apache/drill/_docs/develop/contribute/002-ideas.md

 * BatchCreator (MongoScanBatchCreator, HbaseScanBatchCreator)
 * AbstractStoragePlugin (MongoStoragePlugin, HbaseStoragePlugin)
 * StoragePluginConfig (MongoStoragePluginConfig, HbaseStoragePluginConfig)

-Focus on implementing/extending this list of classes and the corresponding implementations done by Mongo and Hbase.
-Ignore the mongo db plugin optimizer rules for pushing predicates into the scan.

-Writing a new file-based storage plugin, such as a JSON or text-based storage plugin, simply involves implementing a couple of interfaces.
-The JSON storage plugin is a good example.

-## Support for new data sources

 Implement custom storage plugins for the following non-Hadoop data sources: